 We are receptive to feedback which should be addressed to the Chief Clerk, Chambers' Administrator or the Management Committee in the first instance.
 We regularly carry out formal feedback exercises.
 We ask all attendees at chambers seminars to complete feedback forms.

 We welcome feedback from clients at any time.
 You can use our feedback form to do so.
 Please complete this and return by post or email to the clerks.

 Fees and terms of work

-3. At the outset of any work on a case, the client is informed as to the basis upon which the fees will be charged and the terms of the work.
-We use the model client care letter as recommended by the Bar Council for direct access clients.
-We are reviewing our practices in relation to professional clients and client care letters.
+At the outset of any work on a case, the client is informed as to the basis upon which the fees will be charged and the terms of the work.
+We use client care letters and terms of business based on the recommended models from the Bar Council or the specialist bar associations.

 Timescales and delay

 Upon receipt of instructions, the client will be advised of the likely timescale within which the barrister will complete his work, upon request.
 In cases of urgency we will do our best to assist within the time available.

 We will ensure that the client is kept fully informed of any factors which are likely to cause delay and the reasons for them.
 The barrister will advise the client promptly where a timescale needs to be revised.

 Conflicts of interest